brodyhart225-lgtm/Shoot-To-Kill/README.md

 Running the game:

-python stk-v1.4.1 (or current version if it is different)
+python3 stk-v1.4.1 (or current version if it is different)

 --------------------------